pawitpr/sc/README.md

 This is a fork of the latest source code version 7.16 from September 2002 which can be found at [http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz](http://www.ibiblio.org/pub/Linux/apps/financial/spreadsheet/sc-7.16.tar.gz).
-No major modifications
-are planned to be done in this repository except when necessary.
 The following
 [changes](https://github.com/n-t-roff/sc/blob/master/CHANGES-git)
 had been made: